btasissa/News-project/README.md

 * Article Sentiment(Either it is Positive or Negative)
 * Frequently Used Word in Article
 * People mentioned in the Article

+# Cloning a repository

+* To clone the repository click Code button, Copy the url under clone section.
+* Open Git Bash.
+* Change the current working directory to the location where you want to clone the repository.
+* Type git clone, and then paste the URL you copied earlier.
+* Press Enter to create your local clone.